IBM/istio101/workshop/exercise-5/README.md

    ```

 ### Expose the Guestbook app with Ingress if you have lite cluster
-1. Configure the guestbook default route with the Istio Ingress controller.
+1. Configure the guestbook default route with the Istio Ingress Gateway.

     ```sh
     istioctl create -f guestbook-gateway.yaml